caracal-pipeline/SHARPener/README.md

 # SHARPener

-This is a set of tools that have been developed in preparation of the SHARP survey [SHARP webpage]( https://www.astron.nl/astronomy-group/apertif/science-projects/sharp-search-hi-absorption-apertif/sharp).
+This is a set of tools that have been developed in preparation of the [SHARP radio survey]( https://www.astron.nl/astronomy-group/apertif/science-projects/sharp-search-hi-absorption-apertif/sharp).

 The main function of `sharpener` is to identify the position of all continuum sources in a continuum image and extract